Mafeje affair

 The Mafeje affair refers to anti-government protests by South African students in 1968 in response to a decision of the council of the University of Cape Town (UCT) to rescind anthropologist Archie Mafeje's job offer for a senior lecturer position due to pressure from the South African apartheid government.
 The protests were followed by a nine-day sit-in at the university's administration building.

-Protesters faced intimidation from the government, anti-protestors and fellow Afrikaans students from other universities.
+Protesters faced intimidation from the government, anti-protesters and fellow Afrikaans students from other universities.
 The police swiftly squashed support for the sit-in.
 Students at other universities, including the University of Natal and the University of Witwatersrand, voted in support of the UCT action.
 However, the government successfully intervened against a sympathy march at Witwatersrand.

 Mafeje was never hired, and he left the country afterwards and did not return until 2000.
-After his death, UCT apologised to him and his family and renamed the main room where the sit-in was held in his honour.
+After his death, UCT apologised to him and his family, and renamed the main room where the sit-in was held in his honour.